tryingsomestuff/Weini/README.md

      Displays usage information and exits.
 ```

-Every options from the *config.json* file can be override by hand from the command line
+Every options from the *config.json* file can be override by hand from the command line.
+For example

-`./weini -x -o "ttsize 36"`
+`./weini -x -o "allTtSize 36"`

-can be use to set a 36Mb TT by hand.
+can be use to set a 36Mb limit for all TT by hand.
 This is usefull for running bench without changing the configuration file.

 Every options from the *config.json* file can also be override using xboard command "setoption" ; the same example

-`setoption ttsize 36`
+`setoption allTtSize 36`

 This is usefull when using clop for example !